-Workforce diversity is an important concept that helps businesses appeal to a wider variety of customers and workers.
+How do you define workforce diversity?
+The workforce diversity definition is an important concept that helps businesses appeal to a wider variety of customers and workers.
 However, it can be very difficult to transition from idea to practice.
-Because this concept is so important to understand for businesses, here is an in-depth explanation of it.
+This concept is so important for businesses to understand.
+A diverse and inclusive workplace is important in the workplace.

 What It Means And Entails

 What is the workforce diversity definition?
 A diverse workforce simply means a company has built a diversified workforce that includes many different types of people.
 Diversity in the workplace can mean people of different ethnicities, sexual orientations, socioeconomic statuses, ages, genders, religions and other ways in which humans innately differ.
 It can also simply mean people who have different personalities and will approach situations differently.
 For example, include both introverts and extroverts.
 It is important for people to understand the workforce diversity meaning so that, ideally, an organization will build a workforce consisting of all of the above.
 It is also important to match its strategy for having diverse employees by implementing diversity and inclusion with its overall organizational goals and values.
 That is the definition of a diverse workforce.